Photo: Mistervlad/Shutterstock

 Regeringsgatan 74, 111 39, Stockholm

-To help you plan attendance, a comprehensive information sheet is now available.
+To help plan attendance, a comprehensive information sheet is available.
 This document includes details on hotels, transportation options to/from the venue, visa information (if applicable) and other logistical advice for staying in Stockholm.

-The Working Groups have four primary purposes:
+The Working Groups had four primary purposes:

 Registration fees:

-The registration fee includes:
+The registration fee included:

 NEA Division of Nuclear Law (DNL)